ludocode/pottery/include/pottery/lifecycle/README.md

 ## Initialize

-Allows initializing an element with empty, blank or default contents.
+Allows initializing a value with empty, blank or default contents.

 This doesn't necessarily mean the contents are valid.
 For example, for an `int`, this doesn't have to assign a value; it just becomes "initialized" to whatever garbage happened to be at that memory location.

+### `INIT`

-- `INIT`, expression matching `pottery_error_t(CONTEXT_TYPE context, REF_TYPE element)`
+An expression matching `pottery_error_t(CONTEXT_TYPE context, REF_TYPE ref)`.

-Initializes the given element with empty, blank or default contents.
+Initializes the given value with empty, blank or default contents.
 The given value pointer is uninitialized; you must initialize it.

-- `INIT_BY_VALUE`, a flag
+### `INIT_BY_VALUE`

-Indicates that the type is automatically initializable.
+A flag indicating that the type is automatically initializable.
 This is implied by `BY_VALUE`.

 In C, this means `init()` does nothing.
 In C++ it runs the default constructor.